Viruses

 Human immunodeficiency virus (HIV)

 Although kept under control by a combined cocktail of anti-retroviral drugs, there is still no cure or vaccine against the etiological agent of AIDS.
-Besides being one of the most elusive viruses in antiviral research, the genome of HIV has been used as a powerful gene delivery tool and lentiviral vectors are now commonly used to integrate new genes into the cell DNA.
-The possibility of pseudotyping the surface of a lentiviral particles with the envelope proteins of different viruses has further expanded the tropism of this delivery system, that is now currently used to engineer cells that are otherwise difficult to transfect.
+Besides being one of the most elusive viruses in antiviral research, the genome of HIV has been used as a powerful gene delivery tool, and lentiviral vectors are now commonly used to integrate new genes into the cell DNA.
+The possibility of pseudotyping the surface of a lentiviral particle with the envelope proteins of different viruses has further expanded the tropism of this delivery system, which is now used to engineer cells that are otherwise difficult to transfect.

 Vaccinia virus